 All financial regulations, fees, or charges are subject to change as conditions warrant.

 Direct loans are disbursed each semester or term.
 Direct loans are disbursed electronically.
 All loan applicants are required to complete an entrance counseling and MPN on the web at www.studentloans.gov concerning their financial obligation as recipients of loan funds.

 To receive any refunds from the University, a student must select his or her refund preference with BankMobile.
 For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.

-First, check the mail for your Refund Selection Kit, arriving in a bright green envelope.
-This will be sent to the address that you have on file with the University.
+First, check your email for your Refund Selection instructions upon registration.
+This will be sent to the Troy email address on file with the University.
 Once it arrives, simply follow these steps to make your refund preference selection:

 - Visit Refundselection.com